Pentema Nativity Scene – close toTorriglia

 In this unique setting, visitors are immersed in a setting that reconstructs how people used to live in the Ligurian backcountry at that time, with their hard and simple lifestyle.
 At the end of the path, the nativity scene isalso recreated in a typical Ligurian mountain stable.

-The nativity scene is reconstructed with enthusiasm by a large number of volunteers who animate the village every year in the months of October, November and December.
+The nativity scene is reconstructed with enthusiasm by a large number of volunteers who animate the village every year in October, November and December.
 All the scenes are assembled and then disassembled and kept in the deposits during the months of closure.
 Local artists bring the mannequins to life, reconstructing in clay the faces of people who lived in the village.
 The furniture and objects are the result of donations and research in the homes of the Pentemins.

 In addition, in 2010 the “Ca ‘da Sitta” House Museum was inaugurated, a rural house that has remained intact since the 1940s, which has been turned into a small museum of peasant life and can be visited all year long.